pabloh/pathway/README.md

 ### Core API and concepts

 As mentioned earlier the operation is a crucial concept Pathway leverages upon.
-Operations not only structure your code (using steps as will be explained latter) but also express meaningful business actions.
+Operations not only structure your code (using steps as will be explained later) but also express meaningful business actions.
 Operations can be thought as use cases too: they represent an activity -to be perform by an actor interacting with the system- which should be understandable by anyone familiar with the business regardless of their technical expertise.

 Operations should ideally don't contain any business rules but instead orchestrate and delegate to other more specific subsystems and services.
 The only logic present then should be glue code or any adaptations required to make interactions with the inner system layers possible.